 Where: Lima, Peru

-Students: $1,000 USD (includes accommodations, meals, ground transportation to and from airport and items associated with conference activities, but does not include airfare to and from Lima or visa, if applicable) $250 non-refundable fee due at registration, $250 non-refundable fee due on January 10 and remaining $500 fee is due on February 3.
+Students: $1,000 USD (includes accommodations, meals, ground transportation to and from airport and items associated with conference activities, but does not include airfare to and from Lima or visa, if applicable). $250 is due at registration and is non-refundable.
+The remaining payments will be made in three $250 increments from February to April 2021.
+Specifics will be released to participants after acceptance.

-Adult Chaperones: $750 USD (includes accommodations, meals, ground transportation to and from airport and items associated with conference activities, but does not include airfare to and from Lima or visa, if applicable) $250 non-refundable fee due at registration and remaining $500 fee is due on February 3.
+Adult Chaperones: $750 USD (includes accommodations, meals, ground transportation to and from airport and items associated with conference activities, but does not include airfare to and from Lima or visa, if applicable) $250 is due at registration and is non-refundable.
+The remaining payments will be made in two $250 increments in February and March 2021.
+Specifics will be released to chaperones after acceptance.

 Once the deadline for application has come to a close, all applications will be sent to a review committee.
-The review goes through several rounds and final decisions will happen in early November.
-All those are who accepted will be emailed a registration link by November 15.
+The review goes through several rounds and final decisions will happen in February.
+All those are who accepted will be emailed a registration link by the end of February.
 Invited participants will have 72 hours to register and secure their spot with a $250 USD non-refundable deposit.
-For those who do not receive an email on November 15, you will be placed on a wait list.
-Invitations for ISLC will be sent through February 1st or until we reach capacity.
+For those who do not receive an acceptance email, you will be placed on a wait list.
+Invitations for ISLC will be sent through March 1st or until we reach capacity.

 It is imperative that the email contact used in the application is one that the participant has access to and checks frequently.

-It is highly encouraged to complete your application prior to October 18 to be considered for the November 15 invitation round.
+It is highly encouraged to complete your application prior to the February deadline to be considered for the first invitation round.

 There is a character limit of 255, not including spaces.
 The review committee is looking for the applicant’s ability to effectively communicate their essay answers within the parameters provided.
 If the review committee has additional questions regarding the applicant’s applications, he or she will reach out directly to ask for more information.